chao-master/TSSSFF-Generator/README.md

 feel free to change it a later commit at a milestone point proably will)*

 ### Adding Special cards
-The creator can only save cards with hexidecimal editkeys and viewkeys this allows for non hexidecimal keys to be used for special cards that are impossible for anyone to edit even if they extract the editkey from the code.
+The creator can only save cards with hexadecimal editkeys and viewkeys this allows for non hexadecimal keys to be used for special cards that are impossible for anyone to edit even if they extract the editkey from the code.
 Such a key `SPC-404` is used for the special 404 card.

-However such keys must be added manuall to the database, here is an example for the SPC-404, refrenced in code.
+However such keys must be added manually to the database, here is an example for the SPC-404, referenced in code.

 ```
 INSERT INTO tsssff_savedcards2 VALUES (